A17PRO/amfoss-tasks/README.md

 ## What are your thoughts and feedback on the Praveshan Selection Process?

-Praveshan 2026 is a selection process.
+Praveshan 2026 is a great selection process.
 Honestly way better than I thought club selections would be.

 ---